fkallen/CARE/Readme.md

 * OpenMP
 * Zlib
 * GNU Make
+* Python 3.8 (optional.
+See section 'Forests for CARE 2.0')
 ## Additional prerequisites for GPU version
 * CUDA Toolkit 11 or newer
 * A CUDA-capable graphics card with Pascal architecture (e.g. Nvidia GTX 1080) or newer.